 Whether you’re grabbing a pole on the G train or going on a ski vacation, cold fingers are never pleasant.
-As many types of gloves as there are — touchscreen or fleece or leather — there are even more brands and styles to choose from within those categories.
-To find the best versions no matter what you’re looking for, we talked to gear experts, stylists, and professional snowboarders about their favorites.
-We also consulted our data to determine which gloves our readers have purchased the most over the past three years.
-The pair of gloves with the most reader purchases since 2019 was named the best overall.
-The cheapest pair of gloves with the most reader purchases was named the best less expensive.
-The remaining gloves were either recommended by experts or among our ten most-bought gloves.
+As many types of gloves as there are — touchscreen, fleece, leather — there are even more brands and styles to choose from in those categories.
+To find the best winter gloves for women, we talked to outdoor-gear experts, stylists, and professional snowboarders about their favorites.
+We consulted our data to determine which gloves our readers have purchased the most in the past three years.
+You’ll find recommendations here for cozy sheepskin mittens, elegant leather gloves that are “dressy but not too fussy,” and sleek hiking gloves you can keep on while you take photos with your smartphone.
+The pair of gloves with the most reader purchases since 2019 was named our best overall, while the cheapest pair with the most reader purchases was named the best less expensive.

 What we’re looking for